Apocalypse of Pseudo-Ephraem

-Apocalypse of Pseudo-Ephraem is a pseudoepigraphical text attributed to the church father Ephrem the Syrian.
-Two distinct documents have survived — one in Syriac and one in Latin.
-The Syriac document focuses on apocalyptic themes through the lens of Middle Eastern events which took place at the time it was written.
-Confusion exists around the Pseudo-Ephraem text primarily because of its doubtful authorship and date, differences between the Syriac and Latin versions, the small number of extant manuscripts, and the limited study that has been conducted of the text.
-Additionally, many extant works have been ascribed to Ephrem despite his authorship of these documents being doubtful.
-This has created significant difficulty in the area of textual criticism.

-T. L. Frazier states, "Collections of works ascribed to Ephrem exist in several languages, the largest body of texts being Greek.
-Nearly all the surviving texts attributed to Ephrem in languages other than Syriac and Armenian are derived from this Greek corpus, including the Latin corpus."

-Dating
+Apocalypse of Pseudo-Ephraem is a title given to two different pseudo-epigraphical texts attributed to the church father Ephrem the Syrian.
+One is extant in Syriac, and the other, based on a lost Syriac original, in Latin.
+These are respectively known as the Syriac Apocalypse of pseudo-Ephraim, and the Latin Apocalypse of pseudo-Ephraim.
+The Latin text has the reference number CPL 1144.
+It is one of the Syriac apocalyptic texts.

+The Syriac Apocalypse/metrical homily of pseudo-Ephraim

+The Syriac Apocalypse is a poem of 560 lines on apocalyptic themes.
+It is written through the lens of Middle Eastern events which took place at the time it was written, which seems to have been in the late seventh century.
+G. Reinink notes that this text does not show any direct link with the Latin sermon.

-As the text is pseudonymously attributed to Ephrem the Syrian (306–373 AD), scholars consider the text as post-dating Ephrem.
-The text also relies on the Syriac Alexander Legend for its Gog and Magog motif, and so it must post-date this text as well.
+The text also relies on the Syriac Alexander Legend for its Gog and Magog motif, and so must post-date this text.
 Both Caspari, the editor of the Latin edition of the text, and Paul Alexander date it between the late 6th and early 7th centuries, but no later than ~630 AD, as the text frequently discusses wars between the Byzantines and Persians and so cannot post-date the final victory over the Sasanian Empire by Heraclius in 628.
 More recently, Reinink has contended for a date between 640 and 680, with the later date primarily being on the basis of its familiarity with the Arab invasions.

+The Latin Apocalypse of pseudo-Ephraim / pseudo-Ephrem, Sermo De Fine Mundi

+This text exists in four manuscripts and has the title "De fine mundi et consumatione saeculi et conturbatione gentium" or simply "de fine mundi".
+It was first published by Caspari in 1890.